gabrielafpina/obsidian-vault/2. Literature Notes/Topics/Complexo de Electra.md

 **Norte: ideia/pergunta**

 **Sul: para onde vai**
 > [!failure]- Failure
 >   Error: You exceeded your current quota, please check your plan and billing det  ails.
 For more information on this error, read the docs: https://platform.open  ai.com/docs/guides/error-codes/api-errors.
 >
+> [!failure]- Failure
+>   Error: You exceeded your current quota, please check your plan and billing det  ails.
+For more information on this error, read the docs: https://platform.open  ai.com/docs/guides/error-codes/api-errors.
+>
+> [!failure]- Failure
+>   Error: You exceeded your current quota, please check your plan and billing det  ails.
+For more information on this error, read the docs: https://platform.open  ai.com/docs/guides/error-codes/api-errors.
+>